mapping with cartopy#

 print(f'Number of unique features: {num_counties}') # note how we're using an f-string with {} here!

 Now that you’ve found the number of colors you need to choose, you can use the image below to make a list of the colors.
-There are other ways to select colors using matplotlib, including using RGB values, but that’s for another day.
+There are other ways to select colors using matplotlib, including using RGB values or Hex codes, but that’s for another day.
 If you’re interested in learning more, you can check out the documentation here.

 # pick colors for the individual county boundaries - make sure to add enough for each of the counties